lorinkoz/talk-djangoconau20-schemas/slides.md

 layout: false
 class: middle

-# Beware of the behemoth
+# The size of the behemoth

 ---